sudhakarkarunaiprakasam/sudhakarkarunaiprakasam.github.io/README.md

 # Sudhakar's Notebook

-My Personal Blog with the help og Mkdocs and Github Pages.
+My Personal Blog with the help of Jupyter Book and Github Pages.